David Abbott (advertising): FCUK controversy

 In 2000 David Abbott wrote an open letter to Campaign Magazine in response to the publication awarding FCUK their advertiser of the year accolade.
 The letter to the publication read:

 Fcuk me, what a brilliant choice for advertiser of the year.
 Fcuking great idea to put fcuking four-letter words on fcuking big posters, where every fcuking eight-year-old can see them.
 What a fcuking cool way to get up the noses of those fcuking parents and teacher tossers who are trying to bring their kids up as fcuking goody-goodies.
 That’s the way to sell a youth brand, though haven’t I seen it fcuking before on the lav walls?
 Anyhow, great to see the industry magazine behaving in such a fcuking great way - makes me fcuking nostalgic, it does.

 In response to this letter Trevor Beattie, the man behind the campaign, hit back at Abbott during the Cannes Lions International Festival of Creativity accusing him of boring the pants off the audience with a lengthy diatribe.

 Published works

-Together with Alfredo Marcantonio and John O'Driscoll, David Abbott authored a book about the history of Volkswagen advertising entitled 'Remember those great Volkswagen ads?', which is comprehensive account of the most influential campaign in the history of advertising.
+Together with Alfredo Marcantonio and John O'Driscoll, David Abbott authored a book about the history of Volkswagen advertising entitled 'Remember those great Volkswagen ads?', a comprehensive account of the most influential campaign in the history of advertising.
 His first novel, The Upright Piano Player, was published in 2010 by MacLehose Press.
-John Burnham Schwartz the author of Bicycle Days and Reservation Road called Abbott's debut novel 'a wise and moving debut, an accomplished novel of quiet depths and resonant shadows.'
+John Burnham Schwartz, the author of Bicycle Days and Reservation Road, called Abbott's debut novel 'a wise and moving debut, an accomplished novel of quiet depths and resonant shadows.'